Sai oua: Types

-The traditional recipe for sai oua moo served to Laotian royalties can be found in a collection of hand written recipes from Phia Sing (1898–1967), the king's personal chef and master of ceremonies.
-Phia Sing's hand written recipes were compiled and published for the first time in 1981.
+The traditional recipe for sai oua moo served to Laotian royalty can be found in a collection of handwritten recipes by Phia Sing (1898–1967), the king's personal chef and master of ceremonies.
+Phia Sing's handwritten recipes were compiled and published for the first time in 1981.

 Commercial preparation

-Tong Tem Toh in Chiang Mai, Thailand drew international attention for its hors d'oeuvre plate featuring sai oua.
+Tong Tem Toh in Chiang Mai, Thailand, drew international attention for its hors d'oeuvre plate featuring sai oua.

-Sai oua is also prepared in the Western diaspora of Thai and Lao people.
-Goldee's BBQ in Fort Worth, Texas serves a smoked sai oua ("Lao sausage") based on Laotian American owner Nupohn Inthanousay's family recipe.
-At Blackstack Brewery in Saint Paul, Minnesota, Soul Lao serves their version of the sausage.
-Kao Soy in Brooklyn, New York was named "Best of New York" by New York magazine in 2015 for its northern Thai sai oua.
-Estrella Dam National Restaurant Awards-winner Singburi in London is noted for their own sai oua.
+Sai oua is also prepared within the Western diaspora communities of Thai and Lao people.
+Goldee's BBQ in Fort Worth, Texas, serves a smoked sai oua ("Lao sausage") based on the family recipe of Laotian American owner Nupohn Inthanousay.
+At Blackstack Brewery in Saint Paul, Minnesota, Soul Lao serves its version of the sausage.
+Kao Soy in Brooklyn, New York, was named "Best of New York" by New York magazine in 2015 for its northern Thai sai oua.
+National Restaurant Awards winner Singburi in London is noted for their own sai oua.

-TasteAtlas, a global food and travel guide known for ranking traditional dishes from around the world, released its list of the Top 100 Best Sausages in the World in July 2025.
-Laotian sai oua ranked at No. 12, earning 4.3 stars, and the Northern Thai version at No. 49, earning 3.9 stars.
+TasteAtlas, a global food and travel guide known for ranking traditional dishes from around the world, released its list of the "Top 100 Best Sausages in the World" in July 2025.
+Laotian sai oua ranked No. 12 with 4.3 stars, while the northern Thai version ranked No. 49 with 3.9 stars.

 Similar sausages

-Similar sausages in Lao cuisine include sai gork (ໄສ້ກອກ, "soured Lao sausage"), sai gork wan (ໄສ້ກອກຫວານ; sweet sausage), sai gork leuat (ໄສ້ກອກເລືອດ; blood sausage), naem (ແໜມ; sour sausage) and mam (หม่ำ; beef liver sausage).
+Similar sausages in Lao cuisine include sai gork (ໄສ້ກອກ, "soured Lao sausage"), sai gork wan (ໄສ້ກອກຫວານ; sweet sausage), sai gork leuat (ໄສ້ກອກເລືອດ; blood sausage), naem (ແໜມ; sour sausage), and mam (หม่ำ; beef or pork sausage mixed with liver).